SimonDosda/SimonDosda.github.io/_posts/2021-09-19-blog-github-pages-7-analytics.markdown

 Yeah, my first visitor, myself!

-## Wrapp up
+## Wrap up

-Congrats, you have reach the end of this tutorial!
+Congrats, you have reached the end of this tutorial!

-I hope it was benificial to you and that you enjoyed it.
+I hope it was beneficial to you and that you enjoyed it.
 You can find the code of this sample project [here](<https://github.com/SimonDosda/gp-blog>).

-We covered quite a lot, from setting up and deploying your blog to its customization and the add of features like a commenting systen or analytics.
+We covered quite a lot, from setting up and deploying your blog to its customization and the add of features like a commenting system or analytics.

 A lot can still be done, and I encourage you to explore new possibilities from here.

-If there is a subject you are particularly intrested in, please share it in the comment section.
+If there is a subject you are particularly interested in, please share it in the comment section.

 But in any case, don't forget that the most important on the website is the content ;).